-You will be picked up at the Kilimanjaro International Airport and transferred to your hotel in Moshi town; you
+You will be picked up at the Kilimanjaro International Airport and transferred to your hotel in Moshi town

 will meet your guide who will brief you on your upcoming trek and do an equipment check to make sure you have all the